zhandos717/doc/en/fields/belongs-to.md

 <a name="nullable"></a>
 ## Nullable

-As with all fields, if you need to store NULL, you must add the `nullable()` method.
+As with all fields, if you need to store NULL, you should add the `nullable()` method.

 ```php
 nullable(Closure|bool|null $condition = null)